 |St. James Train Station in downtown (known as the CBD, Central Business District) in Sydney.|

 This morning I began packing the third and smaller of our three checked bags.
-With no concerns over weight restrictions since we’re boarding a ship, not a plane, I still felt committed to lightening the load and reorganizing the contents.
+With no concerns with over-weight restrictions, since we’re boarding a ship, not a plane, I still felt committed to lightening the load and reorganizing the contents.

 |A night view of a few of the buildings in Circular Quay, Sydney, taken from the Manly Ferry.|

-We won’t have to be concerned about the weight until the end of the upcoming Alaska cruise when we’ll fly from Seattle to Minneapolis on May 26th.
-Somehow I can’t wrap by brain around the fact that we’ll be preparing for that flight in only 36 days.
+We won’t have to be concerned about the weight until the end of the upcoming Alaska cruise when we fly from Seattle to Minneapolis on May 26th.
+Somehow, I can’t wrap my brain around the fact that we’ll be preparing for that flight in only 36 days.